mythmon/crimsontwins/README.md

 - `web`
   - `host` - The host to bind to.
   - `port` - The port to bind to.
+- `config` - When true, sets features that will be useful in development.

 > Warning!
 This file may be overwritten at run time.
 Things that can
 > change are currently limited to the resetUrls and screens, which are